Breadcrumb

 Driving distance and time (approximate) for this leg: 318 kms / 197 miles : 4.0 hours

-Drop your vehicle at the Wellington Ferry Terminal rental car depot today before continuing your onward journey.
+Return your rental vehicle at the Wellington Ferry Terminal rental car depot and continue on the journey.

 Interislander Ferry Wellington to Picton with exclusive access to the Premium Plus Lounge